ArfyK/tournesol-recommendation/README.md

 In conclusion if we are only interested in a good coverage of the top 100 we could use n=230.

+All the coverage plots show that a videos with a rank of about 150 is chosen as often as the first videos of the top.
+This is video is "Jean-Marc Jancovici - 'Oui, c'est toujours la merde'" by the channel "LIMIT".
+It has a high tournesol score and no score on the other criteria hence it's probably picked during the "second pass" of the algorithm that only uses the tournesol score.

 ## `temperature_tuning.py`
 This script tests several temperature parameters used in the `random_greedy` algorithm from `recommendation.py`.
 The different `random_greedy` algorithms are also compared with two `random` algorithms: